glpi-project/doc-agent/source/man/glpi-netdiscovery.rst

    List of protocols to try, defaults to: udp/ipv4

    Possible values are: udp/ipv4,udp/ipv6,tcp/ipv4,tcp/ipv6

+--file FILE
+   Run an offline discovery against snmpwalk output, stored in the given file.

+   If no host or first ip is provided, ip is set to emulate 1.1.1.1 ip scan.

 --community STRING
    Use given string as SNMP community (assume SNMPv1).